 Our major contributions are summarized below: \begin{itemize} \item We propose a fast variant of AdaBelief, named FastAdaBelief, to further improve the convergence rate under strongly convex conditions.
-We show that FastAdaBelief can lead to adaptive stepsize that is more in line with an ideal optimizer. \item We provide a convergence analysis for FastAdaBelief that presents a data-dependant $O(\log T)$ guaranteed regret bound, which is substantially better than AdaBelief. \item We conduct extensive experiments to demonstrate that FastAdaBelief outperforms the other state-of-the-art main-stream optimization algorithms in a variety of tasks.
-Interestingly, even in case of non-strong convexity, FastAdaBelief shows superior performance to the other comparison algorithms consistently in all the datasets.
+We show that FastAdaBelief can lead to an adaptive stepsize that is more in line with an ideal optimizer. \item We provide a convergence analysis for FastAdaBelief that presents a data-dependant $O\big(\sum_{i=1}^n\log\big(\left\|g_{1:T,i}\right\|^2\big)\big)$ guaranteed regret bound, which is substantially better than AdaBelief. \item We conduct extensive experiments to demonstrate that FastAdaBelief outperforms other state-of-the-art main-stream optimization algorithms in a variety of tasks.
+Interestingly, even in case of non-convexity, FastAdaBelief shows consistently superior performance over other state-of-the-art algorithms with all benchmark datasets.

 \end{itemize}